simondlevy/gym-copter/README.md

 (On Linux you will probably have to run this command with <tt>sudo</tt>.)

-To run the scripts in the [learning](https://github.com/simondlevy/gym-copter/tree/master/learning) folder, you'll also want to clone this [fork](https://github.com/simondlevy/Deep-Reinforcement-Learning-Hands-On-Second-Edition) of the code from the excellent
+To get started, I recommend cloning this [fork](https://github.com/simondlevy/Deep-Reinforcement-Learning-Hands-On-Second-Edition) of the code from the excellent
 [Deep Reinforcement Learning Hands-On, Second Edition](https://www.amazon.com/Deep-Reinforcement-Learning-Hands-Q-networks-ebook/dp/B076H9VQH6) book.
 Once you've done that (and installed whatever additional